Lock-in Tab (MF-MD option)¶

 The data transfer of demodulator outputs is activated by the En button in the Data Transfer section where also the sampling rate (Rate) for each demodulator can be defined.

-The Output Amplitudes section is only available for Instruments with the UHF-MF option installed and allows for the flexible adjustment of output amplitudes of different demodulators and their summation on either Signal Output 1 or Signal Output 2.
+The Output Amplitudes section is only available for Instruments with the MF-MD option installed and allows for the flexible adjustment of output amplitudes of different demodulators and their summation on the Signal Output.
 In order to avoid signal clipping the sum of amplitudes of each signal output needs to be smaller than the range defined in the Signal Outputs section on the right.
 By clicking the headline of each column one can switch between amplitude definitions in terms of root mean square values, peak-to-peak values or even units of dBm, when the 50 Ω option in the Signal Output section is activated.
-In the Signal Outputs section the On buttons allow to activate each of the Signal Outputs of the front panel.
+In the Signal Outputs section the On buttons allow to activate the Signal Output of the front panel.
 The Range drop down list is used to select the proper output range setting.
-On each Signal Output a digital offset voltage (Offset) can be defined.
-The maximum output signal permitted is ± 1.5 V.
+On the Signal Output a digital offset voltage (Offset) can be defined.
+The maximum output signal permitted is ± 10 V.